-Don’t Forget About P and K
+Don’t Forget About Phosphorus and Potassium

-Phosphorus (P) and potassium (K) don’t often receive the same level of attention as nitrogen when discussing crop fertility needs, but they are similarly used in large quantities by crops and are also necessary for optimum plant health and yield.
+Phosphorus and potassium don’t often receive the same level of attention as nitrogen when discussing crop fertility needs, but they are similarly used in large quantities by crops and are also necessary for optimum plant health and yield.

 The P and K Conundrum